Flammulina filiformis: Nutritionally improved meat products

 F. filiformis are an object of interest in current research for their potential to enhance food products and animal feed by using the stem waste.

 Studies indicate that the addition of F. filiformis stem waste powder to meat products can improve nutritional quality by increasing dietary fiber and ash content.
 This ingredient also enhances tenderness, inhibits lipid and protein oxidation, and extends shelf life, without negatively impacting the texture or flavor of the meat products.

 Feed additive for livestock

 Natural feed additives have become more important in livestock farming.
 Following this trend, F. filiformis was checked for livestock health and production efficiency improving properties.
 There are studies showing that the use of Enoki mushroom residue as a feed additive offers several benefits for livestock.
 It enhances antioxidant enzyme activity, and improves animal digestibility, hormone levels, and immunity.

-The addition of mushroom residue in the livestock diet can reduce the feed cost and feed conversion ratio and enhance the meat quality, providing consumers with healthier and higher-quality meat products.
+The addition of mushroom residue into livestock diet can reduce the feed cost and feed conversion ratio and enhance the meat quality, providing consumers with healthier and higher-quality meat products.